 Basically, the CODA study findings validated the crafts industry as a vibrant and

 growing network of small American businesses while drawing added attention to

 October 2009 Update on CODA

-CAMILLE RONAY and her husband Bill publish
+CAMILLE RONAY and her husband Bill are now

-website.
+artists.
 When I learned that Georgia Made Georgia Grown LLC was going to host

 the 2010 Conference in Savannah, I asked Camille for an update on CODA.
 She